 April 18, 4-6:30pm

-Opening reception: Lead curator, Dr. Anna M. Dempsey, with the curatorial team of colleagues and students, will welcome visitors to the CVPA Campus Gallery exhibition.
+Opening reception: Lead curator of the exhibition A Visionary Campus, Dr. Anna M. Dempsey, with the curatorial team of colleagues and students, will welcome visitors to the CVPA Campus Gallery exhibition.
 Special screening of Concreteopia (2017).

 April 23, 4-5:30pm

 Community conversation: “National Trust Nomination for UMassD LARTS Building” graduate student panel on the pros and cons of listing the Group 1/Liberal Arts building on the National Register of Historic Places, organized in collaboration with Dr. Marisa Angell Brown.
 CVPA Campus Gallery.

 Sound art installation: To Scale.
 Artist Andy Graydon presents To Scale (10,000 things for Mark Tobey).
 Originally created in 2014 as a collaboration with Peter Bjordahl, this public art sound installation will be re-staged for a one-day-only sonic event within a stairwell in the campus Liberal Arts (LARTS) building, designed by Rudolph.
 Part of “Playing The Campus,” a site specific sound art series organized by Rebecca Uchill.

 April 27, 3-5pm